|Subspecies:||C. n. abingdonii|

 |Trinomial name:||Chelonoidis nigra abingdonii|

-Tortoise Chelonoidis Nigra Abingdonii or the Pinta Island tortoise, also referred to as the Abingdon Island tortoise the Pinta giant tortoise or the ‘giant’ tortoise of the Abingdon Island, originally belonged to the subspecies of the Galapagos tortoise, a native to the Ecuador’s Pinta Island.
-This is how Albert Gunther described it in 1877 when he brought a certain specimens to London.
+Tortoise Chelonoidis Nigra Abingdonii or the Pinta Island tortoise also referred to as the Abingdon Island tortoise the Pinta giant tortoise or the ‘giant’ tortoise of the Abingdon Island, originally belonged to the subspecies of the Galapagos tortoise, a native to Ecuador’s Pinta Island.
+This is how Albert Gunther described it in 1877 when he brought a certain specimen to London.

 The experts believed that mid 20th Century saw the majority of the tortoises in Pinta Island wiped out because of excessive hunting, and had become extinct until they found a lone male that, over a period of time would acquire the name; “Lonesome George” and become world famous.